Home of Famous Scholars, Artists, Poets and Sculptors

 Arezzo is situated in the south-eastern part of Tuscany, encircled by four magnificent valleys: the Val Tiberina, Casentino, Valdarno and Valdichiana.

 A town of culture history and elegance.
-Arezzo is easy to get to whether you are Traveling by car or train.
+Arezzo is easy to get to whether you are traveling by car or train.
 The main station is at the entrance to the historic centre which is accessed by the central via del Corso, the artery of the town.
 Arezzo can be visited in a day, or you may take your time to visit its historic and cultural wealth.
-Moreover. it is a wonderful place to shop - most of the fancy boutiques and artisans are located along the via del Corso, which climbs up to the Main Duomo.
-A for eating, Arezzo offers a choice of quaint restaurants, wine bars, cafés, pizzerias and gelaterias.
+Moreover, it is a wonderful place to shop: most of the fancy boutiques and artisans are located along the via del Corso, which climbs up to the Main Duomo.
+And for eating, Arezzo offers a choice of quaint restaurants, wine bars, cafés, pizzerias and gelaterias.

-One of the most important cities of the Etruscan federation, in Roman times it also held a prominent position among the cities of the Italian peninsula, while in the middle ages it was one of the first to elect its own government and in the 13th and 14th centuries, under the aegis of its warrior bishops, it was a powerful republic led by the Ghibelline
+One of the most important cities of the Etruscan federation, in Roman times Arezzo also held a prominent position among the cities of the Italian peninsula; in the middle ages it was one of the first to elect its own government and in the 13th and 14th centuries, under the aegis of its warrior bishops, it was a powerful republic led by the Ghibelline.

 Over the centuries the land of Arezzo has given birth to illustrious men, most notably G. C. Mecenate, adviser to Augustus and protector of culture and of important artists.